nowling-lab/nowling-lab.github.io/research.md

 **Posters:**
 * RJ Nowling,  M Wadsworth, JL Abrudan, DA Shoue, B Abdul-Wahid, G Stayback, FH Collins, MA McDowell, and JA Izaguirre.
 [Identifying GPCRs in the Genome of the Sand Fly *P. papatasi* using Ensemble\*](/publications/AGS_2013.pdf).
 Poster presentation at the 7th Annual Arthropod Genomics Symposium, June 2013, Notre Dame, IN.
 * RJ Nowling, JL Abrudan, DA Shoue, B Abdul-Wahid, M Wadsworth, G Stayback, FH Collins, MA McDowell, and JA Izaguirre.
 [Evaluation and Development of GPCR Classifiers for Vectors](/publications/Eck_Institute_Retreat_2013.pdf).
 Poster presentation at the Second Annual Eck Institute for Global Health Research Retreat, January 2013, Notre Dame, IN.

-## Biomedical Image Segmentation
-Outside of my work in bioinformatics, I collaborated with researchers at the [Medical College of Wisconsin](https://www.mcw.edu/) on applications of deep learning to biomedical image segmentation.
-[U-Net](https://arxiv.org/abs/1505.04597) is a relatively new architecture that combines convolutional neural networks and variational autoencoders to perform segmentation.
-My students and I evaluated the efficacy of the U-Net model on a range of segmentation tasks for Magnetic Resonance Imaging (MRI) data.

-**Papers:**
-* RJ Nowling, J Bukowy, SD McGarry, AS Nencka, O Blasko, J Urbain, A Lowman, A Barrington, A Banerjee, KA Iczkowski, and PS LaViolette.
-Classification Before Segmentation: Improved U-Net Prostate Segmentation." *Proceedings of the 2019 IEEE-EMBS International Conference on Biomedical and Health Informatics* (IEEE BHI 2019).
-Accepted for oral presentation.

-**Posters:**
-* RJ Nowling, J Bukowy, SD McGarry, AS Nencka, J Urbain, A Lowman, M Hohenwalter, A Banjeree, K Iczkowski, and PS LaViolette.
-[Cascading Classifiers Improve Prostate Segmentation](/publications/ISMRM_2019_abstract.pdf).
-Poster presentation at the International Society for Magnetic Resonance in Medicine 27th Annual Meeting, May 2019, Montreal, Canada.